-- 1. Required prerequisite: BIO 110 (must be passed with a C- or better), or BIO 100 (must be passed with a grade of A or A-).
+- 1. Required prerequisite: BIO 110 (must be passed with a C- or better), or BIO 100 (must be passed with a grade of A- or better).
 These courses are prerequisites and must be completed before admission to the minor.
-The grades in these courses are not used in calculating the GPA in the minor and do not count toward the 18 semester hours required. - 2.
-Students must complete 18 credits at the 200 level or higher for the minor.
-At least three credits must be in addition to the biology courses required by the student's major.
+The grades in these courses are not used in calculating the GPA in the minor and do not count toward the 18 credits required. - 2.
+Students must complete an additional 18 credits of Biology coursework.
+Students may choose from BIO 111 and any courses with a BIO prefix at the 200 level or higher.
+At least three credits must be in addition to the biology courses required by the student's major AND at least 9 of these credits MUST be taken at WCU.
 A grade of C- or better is required in all courses. - 3.
 To graduate with a minor in Biology, students must maintain a GPA of 2.00 in the minor courses.

-For more information contact Dr. Auld.
+For more information contact Dr. Chandler.